Priyam1498/Priyam1498.github.io/readme.md

 Static multi-page site.
 No build step, no dependencies.

-ALL FILENAMES ARE LOWERCASE.
-GitHub Pages is case-sensitive, so Index.html and Styles.css will not answer requests for index.html and styles.css.

 ## Files to put in the repo root

     index.html          About: interests, background, education, recent news